-This uncertainty further exacerbates the pressures which continue to face public sector expenditure at a UK and Scottish level with further reductions in government funding predicted over the medium term.
-The impact of this on the Council will be considered in the updates of the Medium Term Financial Plan and Revenue & Capital Budgets and factored into future projections.
+This uncertainty further exacerbates the pressures which continue to face public sector expenditure at a UK and Scottish level with further reductions in government funding predicted over the medium term as well as increasing demand for Council services.
+The impact of this on the Council will be considered in the updates of the Medium-Term Financial Plan and Revenue & Capital Budgets and factored into future projections.

 The Council approved its latest Medium Term Financial Plan 2019 - 2024 in October 2018.
+The update scheduled for 2019 was postponed due to the potential Brexit implications at the time.
 This Plan provided an update on the latest projections for the Council across a number of variables including reductions in funding, population growth and an increase in the number of clients (both young and old people) with more complex care needs.
-In February 2019 the Scottish Government announced a one year financial settlement for local government that was more favourable than the planning assumptions used in the Medium Term Financial Plan due to the provision of extra revenue funding.
-The Medium Term Financial Plan reflects sound financial planning by the Council and is critical for the sustainability of key services and the financial stability of the Council.
+In February 2020 the Scottish Government announced a one year financial settlement for local government that was more favourable than the planning assumptions used in the Medium Term Financial Plan due to the provision of extra revenue funding.
+The Medium Term Financial planning by the Council and is critical for the sustainability of key services and the financial stability of the Council.
 The Council's Reserves Strategy is another key element of its financial planning.
-It is anticipated that the updated Medium Term Financial Plan will be considered by the Council in December 2019.
+It is anticipated that the updated Medium Term Financial Plan will be considered by the Council in Autumn 2020.

-The Council continues to take appropriate action to address the challenging financial climate and the reductions in funding that we anticipate will continue over the next few years.
+The Council continues to take appropriate action to address the challenging financial climate and the reductions in funding that are anticipated to continue over the next few years.
+These reductions may be further exacerbated as the UK and Scottish Governments reign in spending following Covid-19.
 This is underpinned by the regular updating of the Medium Term Financial Plan and by the availability of good quality financial information.

-In February 2019 the Council approved a three year Revenue Budget - final for 2019/20 and provisional for 2020/21 and 2021/22.
-There is still significant uncertainty around the level and conditions associated with the funding that the Council will receive beyond 2019/20 and this may have a significant impact on the final Revenue Budgets for future years.
+In March 2020 the Council approved a three-year Revenue Budget - final for 2020/21 and provisional for 2021/22 and 2022/23.
+There is still significant uncertainty around the level and conditions associated with the funding that the Council will receive beyond 2020/21 and this may have a significant impact on the final Revenue Budgets for future years.